ros-hybrid-behaviour-planner/so_data/README.md

 * **store_all** (True): defines whether all frameIDs will be stored or only frameIDs indicated in framestorage
 * **framestorage** ([]): array listing all frameIDs which should be stored.
 Empty array leads to not storing any gradients.
 * **pose_frame** ('robot'): frame ID indicating gradient data of agents / robots (poses)
+* **ev_topic** (None): topic which can be set to trigger evaporation in a certain frequency and not by every return and storage process

 ### Gradient Storage